 American Museum and Gardens

-Bath’s American Museum and Gardens puts a US twist on a traditional Halloween in the Cotswolds this year with its American Halloween event.
-You can follow a bat search and monster mask trail through the museum and a Halloween Creature trail through the gardens.
-There’s also a costume parade and Trick or Treat event for kids and spooky theatre shows for adults on 31 October.
+Bath’s American Museum and Gardens puts a US twist on a traditional Halloween in the Cotswolds this half-term with its American Halloween event.
+You can follow an interactive pumpkin trail through the gardens, visit the scarecrow friends photo station and try crafts in the stables.
+There’s also trick or treating, a dog costume competition and Halloween kids’ rave on 31 October.

 Gloucester Prison

-Join in a zombie hunt in the creepy setting of former HMP Gloucester for the Salvation Z Bedlam event.
-This interactive fright night – suitable for ages 14 and over – promises ‘more horror, gore and carnage than ever before’.
-Prepare to scream as you’re chased across four acres of prison buildings by Bedlam inmates and staff, including the terrifying Doctor, Dentist and Pig Man.
+Join in a zombie hunt in the creepy setting of former HMP Gloucester for the Salvation Z event.
+This interactive fright night – suitable for ages 14 and over – promises ‘more mazes, more monsters and more mayhem’ than ever.
+Prepare to scream as you’re chased across four acres of abandoned prison buildings, with the last of the undead hiding around every corner.

 Oxford Castle and Prison